-- is not a substantial shareholder, or an associate of a substantial shareholder, of the Company holding more than five percent of the Company's listed voting securities; - has not within the last three years been employed in an executive capacity by the Company or been a director after ceasing to hold such an appointment; - is not a principal or an employee of a professional advisor to the Company and its entities whose billings exceed 10 percent of the advisor's total revenues; - is not a significant supplier or customer of the Company, a significant supplier being defined as one whose revenues from the Company exceed 10 percent of the supplier's total revenue: - has no material contractual relationship with the Company; - has not served on the board for a period which could, or could reasonably be perceived to, materially interfere with the director's ability to act in the best interest of the Company; and - has no other interest or relationship that could interfere with the director's ability to act in the best interests of the Company and independently of management.
+- is not a substantial shareholder, or an associate of a substantial shareholder, of the Company holding more than five percent of the Company's listed voting securities; - has not within the last three years been employed in an executive capacity by the Company or been a director after ceasing to hold such an appointment; - is not a principal or an employee of a professional advisor to the Company and its entities whose billings exceed 10 percent of the advisor's total revenues; - is not a significant supplier or customer of the Company, a significant supplier being defined as one whose revenues from the Company exceed 10 percent of the supplier's total revenue; - has no material contractual relationship with the Company; - has not served on the board for a period which could, or could reasonably be perceived to, materially interfere with the director's ability to act in the best interest of the Company; and - has no other interest or relationship that could interfere with the director's ability to act in the best interests of the Company and independently of management.

-Based on the above assessments, the Company considers that three of the current six directors are independent, namely Sir Don McKinnon, Paul Connell and Simone lles.
+Based on the above assessments, the Company considers that two of the current four directors are independent, namely Paul Connell and Simone Iles.
 The remaining directors have been considered not to be independent as follows:

-- Tony Falkenstein is the Chief Executive Officer and is also an associate of a substantial security holder, namely The Harvard Group Limited: - Ian Malcolm is a principal of a professional advisor to the Company and is also an associate of a substantial security holder, namely The Harvard Group Limited; and - Phil Dash is an associate of a substantial security holder, namely Springfresh Marketing Pty Limited.
+- Tony Falkenstein is the Chief Executive Officer and is also an associate of a substantial security holder, namely The Harvard Group Limited; - Ian Malcolm is a principal of a professional advisor to the Company and is also an associate of a substantial security holder, namely The Harvard Group Limited.